LeeMorinUCF/SAAQ_XS_de_Vitesse_2008/Code/Stata_FE_Checks/README.md

 This is a comparison of the estimates of the fixed effects model with cluster-robust standard errors.

-It calculates the estimates with a dataset with weight one on each observation and estimates the model in Stata.
+First, the estimates are calculated with a dataset with weight one on each observation and estimates the model in Stata.
+This represents the full dataset that would have, in a balanced panel, a number of observations equal to the number of drivers times the numbers of days.

 Next, the data are aggregated in R, so that each distinct observation has only one line in the dataset and the observations are weighted by frequency.
-For example, when a driver with three demerit points avoids getting a ticket for 200 consecutive days, the observation with a zero event appears only once in the dataset and has a fequency weight of 200.
+For example, when a driver with three demerit points avoids getting a ticket for 200 consecutive days, the observation with a zero event appears in only one row of the dataset and has a fequency weight of 200.
+In a balanced panel, the weights would add up to the number of drivers times the numbers of days, but the dataset would have fewer rows because many of the non-event observations would be repeated many times.
-In the actual dataset, this functionality reduces the size of the dataset by a factor of 1000.
+In the actual dataset, this functionality reduces the size of the full dataset by a factor of 1,000 and makes estimation computationally feasible.

 ## Estimates from the ```xtreg ... , fe vce(cluster seq)``` Command in Stata

-These are the estimates using the full, unweighted dataset in Stata (Stata does not allow for frequency weights that vary across individuals in a panel):
+Stata does not allow for frequency weights that vary across the observations for individuals in a panel, as they would when a driver spends a certain number of days without getting a ticket and one day with a ticket.
+This limitation precludes the use of frequency-weighted observations in the panel.
+However, Stata can be used for a validation exercise on a small similated dataset with each observation listed separately.
+In this example, there are 3,500 drivers observed over the 1,461 days between April 1, 2006 ans March 31, 2010, for a sample size of 5,113,500.
+These are the fixed effects estimates using the full, unweighted dataset in Stata, with a cluster-robust variance estimator:

 ```
 . xtreg events_int i.curr_pts_grp_cat##policy_int, fe vce(cluster seq)